SpectralVectors/BlenderMacroBoard/README.md

 ### Wiring
 _All of the wiring directions assume the use of the default 'code.py' file above, you can, of course, change any of this in the 'code.py' file and assign any buttons to any pins.
 The toggle switch control is found in 'boot.py'_

-Buttons 0-9 are wired with pins 0-9 on the Pico on one contact, the other contact goes to ground.
+Buttons 0-9 are wired with pins 0-9 on the Pico on one contact, the other contact goes to VBUS.

 The rotaries must be wired with their direction pins on consecutive Pico pins, so they are wired: